Zergatul/java-scripting-language/README.md

 Supported unary operators: `+`, `-`, `!`

 #### `in` operator
 `in` operator is just a syntactic sugar for `contains` method that returns `boolean` and accepts single argument.
-You can also declare extension `contains` method and `in` operator will for this:
+You can also declare extension `contains` method and `in` operator will work for this:
 ```c#
 extension(int) {
     boolean contains(int value) => value.toString() in this.toString();